Quickstart for Developers

 Node API supports two authentication methods.
 Choose one based on your environment.

-https://{chain}-{network}.nodit.io/{YOUR_API_KEY}— suitable for connecting wallet apps that cannot set custom headers.
-X-API-KEYheader: Remove the API Key from the URL and pass it as a header — suitable for server environments where the key must be managed securely.
+https://{chain}-{network}.nodit.io/{YOUR_API_KEY}— suitable when connecting from wallet apps that cannot set custom headers.
+X-API-KEYheader: Remove the API Key from the URL and pass it as a header — suitable for server environments where the API Key must be kept secure.

-Using both methods at the same time returns a 401 Unauthorized error, so use only one.
+Using both methods simultaneously returns a 401 Unauthorized error, so use only one method per request.

 With the basic RPC call pattern confirmed via Node API, the next step shows how to retrieve the same account data in a more structured form using Web3 Data API.